ThrowAwayFib/A-story/README.md

 There once was a terrible mouse.

-Who lived in an old spooky house.
+Who lived in an old happy house.